PhD Student, University of Wisconsin–Madison

 Project RESPECT

 Serving as recruitment coordinator and research assistant for WIDA's most recent project funded by a National Professional Development Grant.
 The program, Project RESPECT seeks to increase capacity of rural K–8 teachers to provide effective and equitable literacy instruction for multilingual learners, with the goal of improving student engagement and language and literacy development in rural districts in Wisconsin.
+The project involves two cohorts of 4 school districts each, with the professional learning taking place over 2 years.
+My role has been to co-develop research protocols; collect data including classroom observations, teacher interviews, family focus groups, and artifacts; developing a codebook; and coding and analyzing data.

 Current interests